 - 1 Log in to the target host computer as root. - 2 Download the Scalix .bin file, and place it in a convenient directory on the host, for example the root home folder.
-If you obtained a copy of the Scalix installation package from another source (other than Scalix or the Scalix CD), place it in the /usr/src folder. - 3 In a terminal window, if the file is not in the root home folder, use the cd command to change to the appropriate folder, for example cd /usr/src/ cd scalix-11.3.0-GA ./scalix-installer --cli 6 The actions menu appears.
-(Content can vary with that shown here.)
+If you obtained a copy of the Scalix installation package from another source (other than Scalix or the Scalix CD), place it in the /usr/src folder. - In a terminal window, if the file is not in the root home folder, use the cd command to change to the appropriate folder, for example cd /usr/src/ bash scalix-12.0.0-GA-enterprise-redhat-intel.bin

-4 Launch the installation programs by entering the bash command and .bin file name, for example
+4 Launch the installation programs by entering the bash command and .bin file name, for example cd scalix-12.0.0-GA ./scalix-installer --cli